flutter/packages/packages/pigeon/example/README.md

 This is an example call to Pigeon that would ingest a definition file `pigeons/message.dart` and generate corresponding output code for each supported language.
-In actual use, you would use just the languages matching your project.
+In actual use, you would include only the languages needed for your project.

 ```sh
 flutter pub run pigeon \